Using Github and Github Codespaces#

 Notice that Codespaces can be associated with repositories.
 You can also just create new ones and start working on something.
 Github provides some ready-made templates, like the Jupyter Notebook one.

 Each Codespace that you create is an example of an environment.
 A Codespace is like a virtual machine that comes preloaded with tools and dependencies for development.
 You can upload files to it.
 You can download from it.
 You can install things.
 It’s like having a mini-computer running in the cloud.
-You can have multiple codepsaces at a time, though there are memory and data limits.
+You can have multiple codespaces at a time, though there are memory and data limits.
 Keep these in mind - if you aren’t careful about you’re codespaces, you’ll get asked to delete some by Github, possibly losing unsaved work.

 For Python, this includes interpreters, package managers like pip, and the ability to install libraries and frameworks.
 We’ll get to that.